ipnz/Docs/Policies/ModernSchools.md

         Ideas will also be invited from experts and professional bodies on ways to increase literacy of computer science related knowledge and competencies, as well as increase research into ICT-related areas.

+### 5.4 Review National Standards

-**5.4       **  **Review National Standards** : The Internet Party will initiate a review of National Standards by experts, schools, teachers, and parents/caregivers with the aim of modifying or scrapping them.
+The Internet Party will initiate a review of National Standards by experts, schools, teachers, and parents/caregivers with the aim of modifying or scrapping them.

-**       ** Greater recognition will be given to the value of detailed student data, getting to know learners' interests and needs, and trialling new strategies.
+Greater recognition will be given to the value of detailed student data, getting to know learners' interests and needs, and trialling new strategies.
 The emphasis will be on getting agreement on what needs to be measured to provide students with adequate feedback on their progress and data-led learning needs, as well as how the measurement/feedback systems need to be implemented.

         The Internet Party will consult with educators, schools and teachers to consider whether new national literacy and numeracy development strategies for years 1 to 8 are required.
 These will be implemented as a priority, ensuring buy-in from teachers and parents/caregivers.

+### 5.5 Fix Novopay

-**5.5       **  **Fix Novopay** : The Internet Party will immediately initiate a quick review of Novopay to confirm it is capable of delivering a stable and suitable payment system.
+The Internet Party will immediately initiate a quick review of Novopay to confirm it is capable of delivering a stable and suitable payment system.
 It will then rapidly fix the immediate problems, as well as ensure steps to ensure its long-term capabilities.

-**       ** Independent reviews by a range of experts will provide recommendations on the changes needed to the way Government plans, designs, manages, governs, procures, tests and rolls out major IT projects.
+Independent reviews by a range of experts will provide recommendations on the changes needed to the way Government plans, designs, manages, governs, procures, tests and rolls out major IT projects.